 Students in most psychology courses are eligible to participate in Departmentally approved research and earn credits toward their final grades.
-A maximum of two credits (2%) per course, including this course, may be applied to an individual's final grade.
-Students can create an account and access the Research Participation System website at http://ucalgary.sona-systems.com.
-The last day to participate in research is December 6, 2007.
+A maximum of two credits (2%) per course, including this course, may be applied to the student's final grade.
+Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
+The demand for timeslots may exceed the supply in a given term.
+Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
+Students should seek studies early in the term and should frequently check for open timeslots.
+Students can create an account and participate in Departmentally approved research studies at http://ucalgary.sona-systems.com.
+The last day to participate in studies and to assign or reassign earned credits to courses is December 4, 2008.